mikegcoleman/hybrid-workshop/README.md

 ![](./images/linux75.png)

 1. Either in a terminal window (Mac or Linux) or using Putty (Windows) SSH into Linux node **C** using the fully qualified domain name (fqdn).
-The fqdn, username and password should have been provided to you.
+The fqdn should have been provided to you.
+The username is `docker` and the password is `Docker2017`

 	`ssh docker@<linux node c fqdn>`